Diane English: Career

 English began her career at WNET, the PBS affiliate in New York City, working first as a story editor for The Theatre in America series, and then as associate director of TV Lab.
 From 1977 to 1980, she wrote a monthly column on television for Vogue magazine.

 In 1980, she co-wrote PBS' The Lathe of Heaven, an adaptation of Ursula K. Le Guin's science fiction novel of the same name, and received her first Writers Guild Award Nomination.
 She followed that with the television movies Her Life as a Man (1984) and Classified Love (1986).

 In 1985, English created Foley Square, her first half-hour comedy series, which aired on CBS during the 1985-1986 television season.
 It starred Margaret Colin, Hector Elizondo, Michael Lembeck and Jon Lovitz.
 The show premiered on December 11, 1985, and languished near the bottom of the Nielsen ratings in the weeks that followed.
 After being put on hiatus after only 11 episodes, CBS rescheduled it to another night and aired the three remaining episodes of the season.
 With ratings low, CBS cancelled the show after only 14 episodes with the last episode airing on April 8, 1986.
 During 1986 and 1987, English executive produced and wrote the CBS comedy series My Sister Sam, starring Pam Dawber which lasted for two seasons with 12 episodes that never aired before being cancelled.

 In 1988, she created the CBS television series Murphy Brown, for which she won three Emmy Awards (one for Outstanding Writing in a Comedy Series and two for Outstanding Comedy Series).
 The series ran from 1988 to 1998 for a total of 247 episodes.
 It garnered 18 Emmy wins from 62 nominations.
 In 1992, English stirred up controversy when the title character decided to have a child out of wedlock.
 Vice president Dan Quayle gave a speech entitled "Reflections on Urban America to the Commonwealth Club of California" on the subject of the Los Angeles riots.
-In this speech, Quayle blamed the violence on a decay of moral values and family structure in American society.
-In an aside, he cited the title character in the television program Murphy Brown as an example of how popular culture contributes to this "poverty of values", saying, "It doesn't help matters when prime time TV has Murphy Brown – a character who supposedly epitomizes today's intelligent, highly paid, professional woman – mocking the importance of fathers, by bearing a child alone, and calling it just another 'lifestyle choice'.
+In this speech, Dan Quayle blamed the violence on a decay of moral values and family structure in American society.
+In an aside, he cited the title character in the television program Murphy Brown as an example of how popular culture contributes to this "poverty of values", saying, "It doesn't help matters when prime time TV has Murphy Brown – a character who supposedly epitomizes today's intelligent, highly paid, professional woman – mocking the importance of fathers, by bearing a child alone, and calling it just another 'lifestyle choice'(single motherhood).